 Forget Your Password?: Please contact the University Service Desk at 404-727-7777

 More Password-related links: Password Policies

 Emory Network ID & Initial Password (your first password reset)

 How to Change your University Password (to reset when required or desired)

 Emory now utilizes two-factor authentication.
 Two-factor authentication decreases the risk of compromises and data breaches to the Emory network by requiring two factors to confirm your identity – something you know (your password) and something you have (e.g., app push, text, or call to your mobile phone or landline).

 What does this mean?
-Starting in October 2016, you will be required to authenticate via the Duo two-factor authentication system in order to access OPUS, email.emory.edu, and other selected applications from off-campus.
+All Emory students will be required to authenticate via the Duo two-factor authentication system in order to access OPUS, email.emory.edu, and other selected applications from off-campus.
 Duo will not be required if accessing these systems on-campus using Emory’s wired/wireless network.